psf/elections/README.rst

 =========================

 This repository contains the tools and documentation for the way the Python Software Foundation (the PSF) Elections are presently operated.
-This documennt will cover the tools in the repository and the processes that the Election Administrator is responsible for.
+This document will cover the tools in the repository and the processes that the Election Administrator is responsible for.